KubaBoi/CheeseFramework/README.md

 ## :bangbang: Do not create models by yourself :bangbang:

 Always use repository method ```model()``` .
 This method will automatically finds free id for your model.
-This is maybe not the best way to do it so I will probably change id.
+This is maybe not the best way to do it so I will probably change it so id will be find during save.
 But USE it.

 :x: